dorkodu/sage.php/docs/reference.md

 /**
  * Returns string describing a category of the error.
  *
- * Value "graphql" is reserved for errors produced by query parsing or validation, do not use it.
+ * Value "Sage" is reserved for errors produced by query parsing or validation, do not use it.
  *
  * @return string
  *